Days 1 to 6: Saturday 13th March to Thursday 18th March 2021

-I didn’t document anything during this time because I wasn’t intending on making this a thing and actually learning to play left-handed.
-But on day 6, after noticing some solid improvement I jotted down some notes outlining the things I thought might be worth remembering from the experience:
+I didn’t document anything during this time because I wasn’t intending on making this left-handed learning a thing.
+But on day 6, after noticing some solid improvements I jotted down some notes outlining the things I thought might be worth remembering from the experience:

 My Notes on Day 6

 I Don’t Want To Learn Simplified Beginner Stuff

 Usually, when teaching beginners we give them very simplified beginner things to learn.
 But for some reason, I don’t want to take this route.
 I want to just get going with learning the chords that are used in real songs.
 This was the approach I took when I first started learning (right-handed) back in 1997.
 It worked back then, so I know it can work again.

 The A Chord is NOT one of the easiest chords – it’s Really Hard!

 I’ve always thought the A chord is one of the easiest chords to learn.
 But I’m finding it much harder than I expected.
 It’s one of the harder chords for me.
 I find the old-school way of playing it easier than the new-school way, but even the old-school way is really tough.
 It feels really hard to get all of my fingers snuggly into the frets, and the first finger note (D string) really doesn’t want to ring out.
 This was an eye-opener for me.

 I Don’t Like Anchor Fingers

 It’s a standard protocol to teach beginners to change chords using anchor fingers.
 An anchor finger is basically a finger that can stay in the same place when you’re changing chords.
 I’ve always taught this way as I thought it makes sense.

 I’ve now concluded maybe not.
 My theory is this: